 3. Clean the Lens

-You can handhold the camera for shooting, but if you want your head appears more natural or avoid the giant finger problem, then you will need a selfie stick.
-Use the selfie stick to get your virtual reality VR camera above your head, and you will get different perspectives.
+So how to shoot 360 VR video?
+You can handhold the video camera for shooting, but if you want your head appears more natural or avoid the giant finger problem, then you will need a selfie stick.
+Use the selfie stick to get your VR camera above your head, and you will get different perspectives.

-However, in 360 photography, don’t let the traditional photography routines misguide you.
-You will need to learn new photography techniques for VR photography.
+However, in 360 VR photography, don’t let the traditional photography routines misguide you.
+You will need to learn new 360 VR photography tutorial.

 4. Use the Selfie Stick in the Right Way

-The first mistake that every 360 beginners will experience is the wrong way to use the selfie stick.
+The first mistake that every 360 virtual tours beginners will experience is the wrong way to use the selfie stick.

 It is a standard way to tilt the camera’s head and face the lens towards you.
 The selfie stick will be visible in the 360 images or virtual reality videos.